web-deps/odom/docs/data.md

 #### Introduction

 You can bind data to the DOM using dynamic data.
 When the data changes, the DOM is updated.
 You can also make the data be updated if the DOM changes.
 To be able to use data binding, you need to a two things - add dynamic data and add data binding syntax to data selectors.
-Let us look at how we can achive this.
+Let us look at how we can achieve this.

 #### Add Dynamic Data